 Being 15-years-old makes dating so hard!
 Interacting with other human beings face-to-face is just too much work.
 So, what’s a sexually frustrated teen to do?
 Take to Internet chat rooms to find hot guys, of course.
 In Strangeland, Genevieve Gage and her friend Tiana just love chatting with people their age.
 They’re sure that the person on the other end of the computer screen is exactly who they say they are, so it’s totally cool and not dangerous at all.
 Until they chat with a guy named Captain Howdy.

 Captain Howdy invites them to his place for a party and because Genevieve and Tiana just want to “get it in” (as the kids say), they sneak out to meet up.
 To their complete surprise, Captain Howdy is actually a middle-aged man with a penchant for pain, piercings, and other unconventional fun.
 Since meeting Howdy, Genevieve has been more tight-lipped around the fellas.
 Because her lips are sewn shut.

 Mike Reilly and Terry Hutson in Feardotcom

 So, if you’ve just discovered that people are dying 48 hours after visiting a mysterious website, you would totally go visit that website, right?!
-Of course you would!
-In Feardotcom, also the name of the creepy website people visit before they die, Officer Mike Reilly teams up with health researcher Terry Hutson to solve grisly murders related to the web.
-Obviously the only possible way to do so is by visiting the website they know is causing people to die.
+Of course you would, In Feardotcom, named for the creepy website people visit before they die, Officer Mike Reilly teams up with health researcher Terry Hutson to solve grisly murders related to the web.
+Obviously the only way to do so is by visiting the website they know is causing people to die.
 I’m sorry but, wasn’t the case solved the moment it was concluded that the website was killing people?
 No?
 I guess that’s why I’m not an officer of the law.